 We operate in several countries across the world.
 Our international sales are primarily denominated in foreign currencies, and any unfavorable movement in the exchange rate between U.S. dollars and the currencies in which we conduct sales in foreign countries could have an adverse impact on our revenues.
 A portion of our operating expenses are incurred outside the United States and are denominated in foreign currencies, which are also subject to fluctuations due to changes in foreign currency exchange rates.
 In addition, our suppliers incur many costs, including labor and supply costs, in other currencies.
 While we are not currently contractually obligated to pay increased costs due to changes in exchange rates, to the extent that exchange rates move unfavorably for our suppliers, they may seek to pass these additional costs on to us, which could have a material impact on our gross margins.
 Our operating results and cash flows are, therefore, subject to fluctuations due to changes in foreign currency fluctuation from operating expenses is relatively small at this time as the related costs do not constitute a significant portion of our total expenses.
-We have generally not entered into derivatives or hedging transactions, as our exposure to foreign currency exchange expenses.
-However, we may enter into derivative or hedging transactions in the future if our exposure to foreign currency denominated expenses.
+We have generally not entered into derivatives or hedging transactions, as our exposure to foreign currency exchange exchange rates has historically been partially hedged as our foreign currency denominated inflows have covered our foreign currency denominated expenses.
 However, we may enter into derivative or hedging transactions in the future if our exposure to foreign currency denominated expenses.
 However, we may enter into derivative or hedging transactions in the future if our exposure to foreign currency should become more significant.